-As recommended by health experts, 6 months is usually a good time to start introducing your baby to solid food.
+As recommended by health experts, 6 months is a good time to start introducing your baby to solid food.
 This may feel daunting, especially if you’re a first time Mum, but these tips and simple recipes will help.
-You’ve got this!

-Weaning can be a messy affair, so it can be a good idea to have muslin cloths and bibs handy.
+Weaning can be a messy affair, so be sure to have muslin cloths and bibs handy.
 Make sure your baby is comfortable and supported in their chair.
-Use a head and body support to keep them upright and stable.
+If they’re still a little unsteady in the high chair, use a head and body support to keep them upright and stable.

-Choose a time when your baby is happy and receptive to trying something new.
+Choose a time when your baby is calm and receptive to trying something new.
 If they are not in the mood or are tired, it’s best to wait.

 Start off with single foods first and then try combining them with others.